Live web-analytics field notes Practical guides on web analytics, tracking, SEO, and digital marketing

 Step-by-step CLS fixes

-widthandheightattributes to every<img>and<video>element.
-Modern browsers use these to calculate aspect ratio and reserve space before the asset loads. - Reserve space for ads.
-Use CSS
+1. Always set image dimensions.
+Add width and height attributes to every <img> and <video> element.
+Modern browsers use these to calculate aspect ratio and reserve space before the asset loads.

-font-display: swapwith matched fallbacks.
+3. Use font-display: swap with matched fallbacks.
 This shows text immediately in a fallback font, then swaps to the web font when loaded.
-Use tools like font fallback matching to minimize the visual difference between fallback and web fonts. - Overlay instead of inject.
-For cookie notices and banners, use fixed positioning or overlays rather than inserting content into the document flow.
-This prevents layout shifts entirely.
+Use tools like font fallback matching to minimize the visual difference between fallback and web fonts.

-- Avoid inserting content above the fold.
-If you must add dynamic content, add it below the current viewport or use CSS
+5. Avoid inserting content above the fold.
+If you must add dynamic content, add it below the current viewport or use CSS contain to limit its layout impact.

 How to measure Core Web Vitals